 Electric vehicles

 In February, the Alliance for American Manufacturing said that low-priced Chinese EVs in the US could be an “extinction-level event” for America’s auto industry.
-In May, the Biden administration increased its tariff on Chinese-made EVs from 25% to 100%, citing “extensive subsidies and non-market practices.”
+In May, the Biden administration increased its tariff on Chinese-made EVs from 25% to 100%, citing “extensive subsidies and non-market practices”.
 In October, the EU increased its tariff to as much as 45.3%.

 China’s BYD Auto, the largest EV manufacturer in the world, entered the South African market last year and released the Dolphin model this year at R539,900, making it the cheapest EV in the country.

+The South African government has recently indicated that it is looking to incentivise electric car manufacturing locally.
+It currently imposes a 25% tariff on EV imports.
 However, Braquinho says “there’s not a big demand for pure EVs at the moment” with importers facing several challenges, not least a lack of charging infrastructure and unreliable power supply given national load shedding.

 Braquinho expects only limited inroads in the EV market from China and other manufacturers.

-“99% of Bakkies (pickup trucks) are diesel, for a reason.
+“99% of bakkies [pickup trucks] are diesel, for a reason.
 It’s available everywhere, has a high power density, and it will run forever if you maintain it properly.
 Chinese brands are learning that the market wants diesel machines,” says Braquinho.

 Penetrating the premium market